maxday/katacoda-scenarios/serverless/step4.md

     }
 </pre>

 Woot woot!
-You've just completed coding the first handler function code!
+You've just completed coding the first handler function!

 Let's go to the next step to see how we can deploy it!